Prince George’s County Schools Close After 1700 Teachers Call Out To Protest

 Prince George County is a perfect example of the importance of women in the workplace.
 Without them, the education system would have a massive dearth of teachers.
 Both public and private facilities would be unable to function with just male teachers.

 Of course, women fill many, many other important roles in the economy, but there are few spots where the sheer scope and power of that influence are highlighted more prominently than in the education system.
-Prince George County had 1,700 teachers call out not counting additional staff from bus drivers, cafeteria workers, etc.
+Prince George County had 1,700 teachers call out not counting additional staff from bus drivers, cafeteria workers, and other essential jobs.

 So what are your thoughts on the “A Day Without a Woman” protests?
 Know of any other locations that had to shut down like those in Prince George County?
 Tell us what you think in the comments section below!